NEW Garden Soil Doesn't Mean BETTER!

 NEW Soil is Not Instantly Better

-Until there are enough of them to do the job, which happens over time in the garden after you’ve added new soil or amendments, you’ll probably need to supplement your plant’s diet.
+Until there are enough microbes in the to do the job, which happens over time in the garden after you’ve added new soil or amendments, you’ll probably need to supplement your plant’s diet withe addition of fertilizer - perhaps a little more often than you think.

 Want to learn more about soils, be it for native ecosystems, managed landscapes, or indoor plants and growing?

-I cover soils and plant nutrition, in different depths and contexts, in each of my UCLA Extension courses: Botany for Gardeners, and Indoor Plants: Care and Maintenance.
-Both are open for spring registration now!
+I cover soils and plant nutrition, in different depths and contexts, in each of my UCLA Extension courses: Botany for Gardeners (spring) and Indoor Plants: Care and Maintenance (winter).